 - Amalgamation including demergers falls within section 232 of the Companies Act, 2013;

-- Amalgamation of small companies within section 233 of the Companies Act, 2013;
+- The amalgamation of small companies within section 233 of the Companies Act, 2013;

 - Amalgamation of foreign companies under section 234 of the Companies Act, 2013.